An assessment will tell us whether a child is eligible to receive services.

 - absent parents

-The time taken to respond to a referral will depend on the level of priority and need, for example:
+The time we take to respond to a referral will depend on the level of priority and need, for example:

 - If a child or young person is in immediate danger there will be a response the same day